jundalisay/spblist/content/en/research/descartes/philosophy/part-4/article-048.md

 Conversely, it should be higher towards `G` and `E`, so that the water surface `1`, `3`, and the air `5`, `7` protrude there.

-#### 50. Why does water rise at the 6 1/5 hour and descend at the 6 1/5 hour?

-The part of the Earth that is now in `F`, opposite point `B` where the sea is least high, will be in `G`, opposite point `C` where it is highest, after six hours, and after six more hours, it will be in `H`, opposite point `D`.

-Consequently, since the Moon also progresses somewhat from `B` towards `C`, covering the circle `ABCD` in a month, the part of the Earth that is now in F, opposite the Moon's body, after six hours and 2 minutes, will be beyond point `G` in that diameter of the vortex `ABCD` which intersects the same diameter in which the Moon will then be, and the water will be highest there.

-After six more hours with 12 minutes, it will be beyond point `H`, where the water will be least high, etc.

-This is why the sea water should ebb and flow every 12 hours and 2 minutes in the same location.

-#### 51. Why tides are greater when the Moon is full or new.

-This vortex `ABCD` is not precisely circular.

-Its diameter, in which the Moon revolves when it is new or full, is shorter than the one that intersects it at right angles, as shown in the upper part.

-Consequently, the tides should be greater when the Moon is new or full than in the intermediate times.

-#### 52. Why are the Tides Greatest at the Equinoxes?

-The Moon is always near the plane of the Ecliptic, while the Earth, with its diurnal motion, rotates in the plane of the equator.

-These 2 planes intersect at the equinoxes but deviate significantly from each other at the solstices.
-Consequently, the greatest tides should occur around the beginning of spring and autumn.

-#### 53. Why air and water always flow from East to West

-As the Earth moves from `E` through `F` towards `G`, or from the west to the east, the bulge of water `4 1 2` and the bulge of air `8 5 6`, which now press on the Earth's part `E`, gradually migrate to other, more westerly parts of it.

-Thus, after 6 hours, they press on the Earth's part `H`.

-After 12 hours, on the Earth's part `G`.

-The same applies to the bulges of water and air `2 3 4` and `6 7 8`.
-Therefore, water and air continuously flow from the eastern parts of the Earth to its western parts.

-#### 54. Why, at the same latitude, regions with a sea to the east are milder than others

-This flow is not very swift.
-This is clearly detected from long voyages being much slower and more difficult towards the east than towards the west.

-Also, in certain narrow seas, water always flows westward.

-Moreover, in regions with a sea to the east, such as Brazil, they do not feel as much heat from the Sun as those with long land stretches to the east and a sea to the west, such as Guinea.

-This is because the air coming from the sea is cooler than that from the land.

-#### 55. Why there is no ebb or flow in lakes and ponds, why it occurs at various times on various shores

-The entire Earth is not covered by the sea.

-However, the ocean extends throughout the Earth's circumference.
-The ocean should be thought of as totally enveloping the entire Earth.

-Lakes and ponds have waters separated from the ocean.
-They do not experience such motions because their surfaces are not wide enough to be pressed more on one side than the other due to the Moon's presence.

-Due to the inequality of the sinuosities and windings that surround the ocean, its water increments and decrements reach different shores at different times.
-Hence, numerous variations arise from them.

-#### 56. How the specific causes of these variations should be investigated on individual shores.

-The particular causes of all these variations can be deduced from the foregoing if we consider that

-The waters of the ocean, when the Moon is new or full, are highest in places far from the shores towards the Ecliptic and the Equator at both the sixth morning and evening hours.

-At the 12th hour, they are most depressed, flowing back from the shores to those places.

-Depending on whether the shores are near or far, and whether the waters tend to them through more direct or oblique, wide or narrow, deep or shallow paths, they are carried to them more quickly or slowly and in greater or lesser abundance.

-Also, due to the very diverse and unequal windings, it often happens that waters tending towards one shore meet those coming from another shore, causing their course to change in various ways.
-Finally, various winds, some of which are regular in certain places, impel these waters in different ways.

-I believe that there is nothing observed regarding the ebb and flow of the sea whose causes are not contained in these few explanations.